veronicalitt/static-veronica/writing-portfolio.md

 **News and Excerpts**

-["A Ditz with a Credit Card: Ignorance and Innocence."](https://alllitup.ca/excerpted-ugh-as-if/). _All Lit Up._ July 18, 2025.
+["A Ditz with a Credit Card: Innocence and Ignorance."](https://alllitup.ca/excerpted-ugh-as-if/). _All Lit Up._ July 18, 2025.

 ["Why We're All Still Obsessed with _Clueless_"](https://www.fridaythings.com/recent-posts/clueless-30th-anniversary-veronica-litt). _Friday Things._ July 11, 2025.